haris-sujethan/Automated-Instagram-Growth-Bot/README.md

 The idea behind this bot is to interact with posts under specific hashtags such as "#Follow4Follow" or "#LikeforLike".
 When a user engages with posts under these hashtags, their interactions will be hypothetically reciprocated by other users.
 ## Prerequisites: It is important to consider the following information:

 - **VPN Usage**: It is highly recommended to employ a VPN while using this code.
-Implementing a VPN helps to mitigate the risk of Selenium webdriver being detected as a bot, thus reducing the likelihood of restrictions or blocks from Instagram.
+Implementing a VPN helps to mitigate the risk of the Selenium web driver being detected as a bot, thus reducing the likelihood of restrictions or blocks from Instagram.

 - **Instagram Limits**: It is crucial to be mindful of Instagram's usage limits to maintain a compliant and sustainable approach.
 These limits pertain to various actions such as likes, comments, and follows.
 Here are some guidelines to keep in mind: